Logo Copyright © 2007 NCCG - All Rights Reserved

 Freedom and Headship

-The truth of the matter is that in Christianity women became free, equal to their husbands.
-The danger, however, was always present that they might misuse this new-found freedom and take it beyond the limitations that God had placed in appointing man as head over woman in the marital relationship.
+The emet (truth) of the matter is that in Christianity women became free, equal to their husbands as far as the reception of salvation is concerned.
+The danger, however, was always present that they might misuse this new-found freedom and take it beyond the limitations that Yahweh had placed in appointing man as head over woman in the marital relationship.
 There can be absolutely no two people or things exactly the same.
 The inherant differences in people and things must be recognised by a sophron person.
 This is a person who recognises who he is, what he is, what he can do and cannot do, and how he must behave in certain given circumstances.
-The whole thesis of the apostle Paul is that women should not try to look or act like men and should not attempt to usurp the position of their husbands in the home and in the Church, thus maintaining the parallel of the Church as the bride of Christ.
+The whole thesis of the apostle Paul is that women should not try to look or act like men and should not attempt to usurp the position of their husbands in the home and in the local assembly, thus maintaining the parallel of the Messianic Community as the bride of Messiah.

 Submission to Husbands not Men